codesurfers/codesurfers.github.io/content/links.md

 #### Tiling

-Tiling window managers are useful when a lot of different programs are being run e.g. in a typical programming session.
+Tiling window managers are useful in a typical programming session when you have to repeatedly switch between your text-editor, terminal emulator, web-browser, and any other programs you may have running.

 - [xmonad](http://xmonad.org/)